zitadel/client-ruby/README.md

 user authentication across various platforms like web, mobile, or other client environments.

+> [!IMPORTANT]
+> Please be aware that this SDK is currently in an incubating stage.
+We are releasing it to the community to gather feedback and learn how it is being used.
+While you are welcome to use it, please note that the API and functionality may evolve based on community input.
+We encourage you to try it out and share your experiences, but advise caution when considering it for production environments as future updates may introduce changes.

 ## Getting Started

 ### Sign up for Zitadel